-The City of New York will hold a lien sale on May 14, 2020.
 If you have received a notice from the Department of Finance indicating that you are at risk of being included in the lien sale, please visit www.nyc.gov/liensale to learn more about what you can do to avoid being included in the sale.
 You will need to pay what you owe in full or enter into a payment agreement

 The Department of Finance offers a number of payment agreements to help you pay your delinquent property taxes and related charges.
 To learn more about payment plans and to download a payment agreement, visit www.nyc.gov/dofpaymentplan.
 To request that a payment agreement application be mailed to you, please call 311.
 You can mail your completed payment agreement application to:

 New York, NY 10038.